Kia EV6 vs Hyundai IONIQ 5

 CarSorted Data Insight

-Both are in the top 5 most efficient EVs in our database.
-The EV6's 7-year warranty is the longest of any EV in Australia (matching all Kia models).
-Both support CCS2 charging and 800V architecture for the fastest charging speeds available.
+Both rank in the top 5 most efficient EVs in our database.
+The EV6's 16.5kWh/100km and the IONIQ 5's 17.0kWh/100km put them ahead of competitors like the Toyota bZ4X (16.2kWh but much less range) and the Tesla Model Y (15.5kWh but different pricing structure).
+The EV6's 7-year warranty is the longest of any EV sold in Australia, matching the coverage on every Kia model.
+Both support CCS2 charging and 800V architecture for the fastest charging speeds available on the Australian market.

 The Verdict

-Buy the IONIQ 5 if: you want the lower price, more boot space, and the retro-futuristic design.
+Buy the IONIQ 5 if: you want the lower price, more boot space, a roomier rear seat, and the retro-futuristic aesthetic.
+The $8,690 you save can go towards a home wallbox, a holiday, or just staying in your pocket.

 The Verdict